alliedvision/alvium-manifest-zcu106/README.md

     ```
 3. Install the SDK on your system by running the installer script.
 If you have built the sdk, you can find it here:
    <build_dir>/tmp/deploy/sdk/poky-glibc-x86_64-avs-image-alvium-validation-cortexa72-cortexa53-zcu106-zynqmp-toolchain-4.1.4.sh
 4. If you have installed the sdk to the default location.
-You can setup the build enviorment by running:
+You can setup the build environment by running:
    ```shell
    source /opt/poky/4.1.4/environment-setup-cortexa72-cortexa53-poky-linux
    ```